Best Ways to Get Around Barcelona: The Ultimate Guide (2023)

 Uber

 Uber is available in Barcelona, although it’s important to note that the company has faced legal challenges in the city, and its operations have been restricted by the city government.
-As a result, Uber is not as widely available in Barcelona as it is in other parts of the world.
+As a result, Uber isn’t as widely available in Barcelona as it is in other parts of the world.

 If you do choose to use Uber in Barcelona, it’s important to be aware of the legal issues surrounding the service.
 You should also be prepared for the possibility of encountering protests or demonstrations by taxi drivers who are opposed to Uber’s presence in the city.